FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

   }
 },
 ```

-- We switch the function to an async function and await for the value that's returnded from the backend call
+- We switch the function to an async function and await for the value that's returned from the backend call
-- The we use `_formKey.currentState.validate()` to check the state of all the validators in our form.
+- Then we use `_formKey.currentState.validate()` to check the state of all the validators in our form.
-- Once that passes we create our payment and make the api call to the backend to proccess it.
+- Once that passes we create our payment and make the api call to the backend to process it.

 ## Conclusion

-We have created a form with popular field options and validated it both localy and remotely.
+We have created a form with popular field options and validated it both locally and remotely.
 For more information about anything else I recommend the docs as they are the most up to date resource.

 In Part 2 we will look into more advanced functionality to make this form more feature rich and responsive.